 PTAs must meet the following requirements:

 Supervision of a PTA

-A qualified physical therapist must provide on-site observation of the treatment and documentation of its appropriateness at least every sixth treatment session when services are provided by a physical therapist assistant.
+A qualified physical therapist must provide on-site observation of the treatment and must document appropriateness of the treatment at least every sixth session when services are provided by a physical therapy assistant.
 A therapist may delegate patient treatment procedures only to a physical therapy assistant who has sufficient didactic and clinical preparation.
-The physical therapist may not delegate the following activities to the physical therapist assistant or to other supportive personnel: patient evaluation or reevaluation, treatment planning, initial treatment, change of treatment, and initial or final documentation.
-A licensed physical therapist may supervise no more than two physical therapist assistants at any time.
+The physical therapist may not delegate the following activities to the physical therapy assistant or to other supportive personnel: patient evaluation or reevaluation, treatment planning, initial treatment, change of treatment, and initial or final documentation.
+A licensed physical therapist may supervise no more than two physical therapy assistants at any time.

 Supervision of an OTA

-Face-to-face collaboration must occur more frequently than every two weeks if necessary to meet the above requirements.
+Face-to-face collaboration must occur more frequently than every two weeks if necessary to meet these requirements.

-Evaluations and reevaluations will not be reimbursed if provided by occupational therapy assistants.
+MHCP will not reimburse for evaluations and reevaluations if provided by occupational therapy assistants.